Boating Around Wildlife

-As boaters we are always delighted to encounter wildlife when out on the water or when onshore.
-Be it dolphins riding the bow wave, a group of seals and their pups resting on a rocky outcrop or a Heron stood majestically amongst the reeds.
+As boaters we are always delighted to encounter wildlife when out on the water or when onshore, be it dolphins riding the bow wave, a group of seals and their pups resting on a rocky outcrop or a heron stood majestically amongst the reeds.
 While boating around wildlife it is important to take steps to prevent disturbing the creatures sharing our boating waters.

 There is a wealth of wildlife and habitats for boaters to see and enjoy throughout the British Isles and off our extensive coastline, including;

 - Six million migratory birds, almost 50% of Europe’s bird population, make their way to the UK throughout the year.

 - Seagrass beds are like the rainforest of the marine world!
 They provide important nursery grounds for fish, store significant amounts of carbon from the atmosphere, helping mitigate climate change impacts and help anchor and stabilise sediment reducing coastal erosion.

 We share the waters we use for our recreation with an amazing array of wildlife, but the presence of boats and other water craft should not necessarily have to mean disturbance to the local wildlife.
 If craft are handled with sensitivity and boat users are vigilant there can be minimal or zero disturbance.

 - Slow down to a no-wake speed when you spot wildlife in the distance or if wildlife approach you.
 This also help you to reduce your fuel consumption and noise levels.

 - Shhhhhh!
 Lower voices and turn off any music.
 Sound can be heard over longer distances on open water and many animals have more sensitive hearing than humans.

 - Use binoculars!
 Keep 300 ft from wildlife in and on the water or on cliffs, beaches and rocky outcrops where wildlife might be feeding, resting or breeding.